Civil Wars, Violence, and International Responses

 This project produced a two-volume Special Issue of the Academy’s journal Dædalus.
 The first volume, published in Fall 2017, focused on empirical evidence, explanatory frameworks, and identifying the threats that emanate from civil wars and weak states.
 The second volume focused on international responses and policy options and was published in Winter 2018.
 Still, there remain important questions about threats to U.S. interests and world order posed by the breakdown of state control and civil wars, including terrorism (and the employment of WMD), the spread of conflicts fueled by the involvement of outside powers, destabilizing refugee flows, and pandemics.
 In the current political environment, these are issues of interest to a broad audience, both domestic and international.
 Drawing on the Academy’s convening power across disciplines, this project seeks not only to contribute to current policy-making but also to contextualize current trends by building a larger conceptual understanding of the threats posed by the collapse of state authority associated with civil wars.

-Throughout the past two years the Academy project team has engaged with a wide range of scholar and policy communities, including the UN, to discuss the main findings of the project, in order to inform policymaking processes.
+Since 2015, the Academy project team has engaged with a wide range of scholar and policy communities, including the UN, to discuss the main findings of the project in order to inform policymaking processes.
+In 2021, project cochairs Karl W. Eikenberry and Stephen Krasner published “Good Enough” Governance: Humility and the Limits of Foreign Intervention in Response to Civil Wars and Intrastate Violence, which presents a synthesis of the project’s research as well as key findings from these outreach activities.